Turmeric and fertility

 1 pinch of grated nutmeg

-Place ingredients in a blender and blend until smooth.
+Place the ingredients in a blender and blend until smooth.

 Pour into a saucepan and cook over low heat for 5 minutes.